abigailmbravo-uxuidev/exzeo-harmony-consumer/README.md

 All components must meet the following criteria

-- Follow formatting / linting rules ( `npm run lint` must exit with 0 code )
+- Follow linting rules ( `npm run lint` must exit with 0 code )
-- PropTypes must be declared - required and default
-- Covered by unit tests
+- Any test plan associated with work being done must be met with unit/cypress tests
 - A front end dev approval required for PR's